 Phone: (574) 631-7568

-Associate Director, Entrepreneurship and Education Programs and Keough School Concurrent Assistant Professor of the Practice
+Program Director, Entrepreneurship and Education Programs and Keough School Term Assistant Teaching Professor

 Areas of Expertise: Business & Development; Social Entrepreneurship

-Paulsen holds a master’s degree in nonprofit administration from the Mendoza College of Business, University of Notre Dame, and a bachelor's in English and philosophy from Assumption College in Worcester, Massachusetts.
+Paulsen holds a master’s degree in Nonprofit Administration from the Mendoza College of Business, University of Notre Dame, and a BA in English and philosophy from Assumption College in Worcester, MA.